The Big Three

 Gemini 3 Pro with Deep Think, highest limits, 30TB storage, Veo 3 video generation.

-The Google ecosystem integration is Gemini's defining advantage.
-If your organization lives in Google Workspace, Gemini works natively within Gmail, Docs, Sheets, Slides, and Meet.
-The side panel in Google Docs can help you write, summarize, and refine.
-Gemini in Gmail drafts responses and summarizes threads.
+Ecosystem: Deep Google Workspace integration.
+If your organization lives in Gmail, Docs, Sheets, and Meet, Gemini works natively within those tools—the side panel in Google Docs helps you write, Gemini in Gmail drafts responses and summarizes threads.
 For organizations already committed to Google, this reduces friction dramatically.
+If you don't use Google Workspace, much of this advantage disappears.

 Side-by-Side Comparison